-How To Combine White Beach Style Furniture With Modern Decor
+How to Combine White Beach Style Furniture With Modern Decor

-Adding woven rattan
+Adding woven accents